nneuhoff/traduction-translation-uebersetzung/en/pricing.md

 ## RATES

 Every text is unique, as is the rate.
-The cost of a translation usually depends on **the length of the text, its level of difficulty, and the desired delivery date**.
-Simply send me your text via the [**contact form**](https://nneuhoff.github.io/traduction-translation-uebersetzung/en/contact.html) and I will provide you with a **customized quote**.
-All content and information will, of course, be treated confidentially.
+The cost of a translation usually depends on the **text length, technical difficulty, and desired delivery date**.
+To receive a translation quote for your project, please send me your text via the [**contact form**](https://nneuhoff.github.io/traduction-translation-uebersetzung/en/contact.html).
+Any content sent is guaranteed to be kept entirely confidential.

 ### Indicative rates*:
 - per source word: €0.14
 - per standard line (55 keystrokes): €1.15

-*The price of each order includes one revision in the event of any changes being requested.*
+*The price of each order includes one revision in the event of any requested changes.*

 *VAT not charged under Article 293 B of the French CGI.